eaftan/eaftan.github.io/_posts/2021-02-26-Hyrums-Law.md

 title: Hash iteration order and Hyrum's Law
 ---

-## Introduction

-A Google engineer named Hyrum Wright made an observation that came to be known as [Hyrum's Law](https://www.hyrumslaw.com/):
+A Google engineer named [Hyrum Wright](http://www.hyrumwright.org/) made an observation that came to be known as [Hyrum's Law](https://www.hyrumslaw.com/):

 > With a sufficient number of users of an API, it does not matter what you promise in the contract: